NitaCristian/NitaCristian.github.io/Lesson6/index.md

 The C++ keywords you would often find in such a construct are switch, case, default, and break.

 Each case label needs to be a constant.
-It then executes the code following that label.
 When the expression does not evaluate to LabelA, it checks against LabelB.

-This check continues until it encounters a break.
-This is the first time we are using the keyword break. break causes execution to exit the code block.
+This check continues until it encounters a break. break causes execution to exit the code block.

-breaks are not compulsory;
-however, without a break the execution simply continues checking against the next labels and so on, which is what you want to avoid in this case. default is optional, too, and is the case that is executed when the expression does not equate to any of the labels in the switch-case construct.
+without a break the execution simply continues checking against the next labels and so on. default is the case that is executed when the expression does not equate to any of the labels in the switch-case construct.

 ```c++
 switch (expression)